OrionQuest/Numacom/_sources/motivation.txt

 * **Iterative methods:** These methods obtain better approximations to the solution through successive iterations.

-The traits and trade-offs of such methods will be a point of focus for CS 323, and are central to the field we call *numerical analysis* and *scientific computing*.
+The traits and trade-offs of such methods will be a point of focus for this class, and are central to the field we call *numerical analysis* and *scientific computing*.